General explanatory notes for business rates

 You can find further information about the business rates system from www.gov.uk/introduction-to-business-rates.

-Payment of business rate bills is automatically set on a 10-monthly cycle.
-However, the government has put in place regulations that allow ratepayers to require their local authority to enable payments to be made through 12 monthly instalments.
+However, the government has put in place regulations that allow ratepayers to pay over 12 monthly instalments.

 If you wish to take up this offer, you should contact us as soon as possible.